What’s the news?

 Now think back, can you remember the last time that you had to do that?
 I can’t.

 A rapid decline in flying insects has become so prominent that there is even a name for the act of noticing less squashed insects on your car – the disappearance of ‘the windscreen phenomenon’.

 You may have heard about the recent study detailing the huge decline in flying insects in Germany.
 Populations of these insects have declined by 75% in less than 30 years, although the exact causes for this are currently unknown.
 The data included thousands of insects such as bees, butterflies and moths.

 What does this mean?

 This insect decline has the potential to be catastrophic, as flying insects are responsible for many different key processes which help to maintain the health of our natural places.
 These include pollination, pest control, and being a food source for other wildlife including many birds, amphibians, bats and reptiles.
-Perhaps even more worrying is the fact that this study was carried out in 60 different protected areas in Germany, who points to the wonderment of just how many insect species are disappearing from the countless areas that aren’t protected.
+Perhaps even more worrying is the fact that this study was carried out in 60 different protected areas in Germany, which points to the wonderment of just how many insect species are disappearing from the countless areas that aren’t protected.

 The scientists have stated that whilst the reason for such a steep decline in their numbers is unclear at the moment, possible reasons could be the changing weather, the exposure to chemical pesticides, a lack of food for them to eat, or a combination of all of these factors.
 Although some scientists have pointed to the use of pesticides as a main culprit for the cause of this decline, many others say that it is largely due to climate change, as areas where no pesticides are being used, such as the Ecuadorian rainforests, are still experiencing heavy insect population declines.